Mahin80/Tetris-using-x88-assembly-language/README.md

-# 🧱 Tetrus - Tetris in x86 Assembly
+# 🧱 Tetris in x86 Assembly

-**Tetrus** is a complete Tetris clone developed in **x86 Assembly language (8088)** using low-level hardware control, designed to run in a DOS environment.
+**Tetris** is a complete Tetris clone developed in **x86 Assembly language (8088)** using low-level hardware control, designed to run in a DOS environment.
 It features custom video rendering, score tracking, real-time timer, and shape rotations—all from scratch.

 >  This project was developed as part of a university coursework project on low-level programming and systems architecture.